Polirecyliente/SGConocimiento/Math/Geometry_basics__Geometry__CK12/Ch05_Properties_of_triangles.md

 [Ch05_S01](https://www.ck12.org/reader/reader-index.html#section/2932947/5.1/9549314)

 (Segmento medio de un triángulo)
-**Midsegment of a triangle**: a segment that connects the two midpoints of adjacent sides.
+**Midsegment of a triangle**: in a triangle, the midsegment is a segment that connects the two midpoints of adjacent sides.
 [Midsegment of a triangle image code](Programs/Ch05/S01_01_Midsegment_of_a_triangle_image.py)
 ![Midsegment of a triangle image](Images/Ch05/S01_01_Midsegment_of_a_triangle.png) *Midsegment of a triangle*